RetroAchievements/docs/docs/developer-docs/real-examples/circumvent-the-problem-of-a-counter-incrementing-twice-in-the-same-frame.md

 ![](https://i.imgur.com/6wePK8N.png)

-It is the same as before, with the only changes being lines 3 and 4, which represents an extra `SubSource + Add Hits` to check if `0xCANDIES - Delta 0xCANDIES = -98`, only to take care of this very minor exception just mentioned.
+It is the same as before, with the only changes being lines 3 and 4, which represents an extra `SubSource + `AddHits``to check if`0xCANDIES - Delta 0xCANDIES = -98`, only to take care of this very minor exception just mentioned.

 And now it is solved!